browserengineering/book/book/forms.md

 behavior within an inline context.
 These are also two examples of [atomic inlines](https://www.w3.org/TR/CSS2/visuren.html#inline-boxes).]

-We can fix that with this change to `layout_mode` to add a second condition:
+We can fix that with this change to `layout_mode` to add a second condition for returning "inline":

 ``` {.python}
 class BlockLayout: